anarh/node-sass-import-example/README.md

  * TAG both the package.json and the stash repo,
  * UPDATE the dependencies in package.json, and
  * PUSH your changes up to the repo.

-*Relax, go grab a cup of coffee, bamboo will automatically build and push your new version to npm*

 ## License